zejunwang1/stringutils/README.md

 # stringutils
-A collection of commonly used string processing functions.
+A collection of commonly used string processing functions